 Science has demonstrated that the greater levels of social capital or connectedness young people have, the less likely they will be to engage in risk behaviors.

 Positive change starts by building trusting, healthy, and supportive relationships with family, coaches, teachers, mentors and peers.

 Nurturing family relationships are essential for young people as they develop.
 Positive family relationships can be attributed to higher levels of adolescent self-esteem and happiness, and lower levels of emotional and physical distress.
 They’ve also been linked to lower use of alcohol, tobacco, and marijuana in teens.

-Positive peer relationships significantly impact health and well-being, especially for developing adolescents.
+Positive peer relationships significantly impact a teen’s health and well-being.
 As kids begin asserting their independence from their parents, friends tend to become a primary source of social and emotional support.

-When teens become engaged in community activities they develop effective leadership skills and gives them a sense of belonging and purpose.
-It is also has been show to decrease traditional problem behaviors, including drug and alcohol use.
+When teens become involved in the community it builds their confidence and self-esteem, and helps them establish a sense of belonging and purpose.
+It also gives them the chance to connect with positive role models and community leaders, while developing new skills to become effective leaders themselves.
+Community engagement has also been shown to decrease traditional problem behaviors in teens, including drug and alcohol use.